FRex/blawork/README.md

 a single translation unit.
 Beware: the headers included in some implementations are very heavy and noisy (e.g. `Windows.h` on `BLAWORK_IMPL_WINAPI`).

-It will default to `BLAWORK_IMPL_NULL` which is plain C version that does all the work in `blawork_end` and makes no extra allocations of API calls and thus cannot ever fail and will always complete the work (but on the same thread).
+It used to default to `BLAWORK_IMPL_NULL` which is plain C version that does all the work in `blawork_end` and makes no extra allocations or API calls and thus cannot ever fail and will always complete the work (but on the same thread), but doesn't anymore to avoid erorrs (running with plain C single threaded version by mistake) so one of `BLAWORK_IMPL_` macros (including `BLAWORK_IMPL_NULL`) must be defined in the same file as `BLAWORK_IMPLEMENTATION` was defined in.

 To eanble one of the threading APIs to be used internally define one of:
 `BLAWORK_IMPL_CPP11`, `BLAWORK_IMPL_C11`, `BLAWORK_IMPL_WINAPI`, `BLAWORK_IMPL_POSIX`.